septag/termite/README.md

-# Termite: A Lightweight multiplatform game library
+# Termite: A Lightweight multiplatform game framework
-v0.3
+v0.4

 _termite_ is a collection of multiplatform tools and libraries that can be used to make games and realtime applications.
-Currently it can not be defined as _engine_, It's more of a framework for making simple games.
-It's rather low-level, fast, memory and cache efficient and runs in different platforms.
+Currently it can not be defined as _engine_, It's more of a framework for making simple games from scratch.
+It's rather low-level, fast and memory efficient and runs in different platforms.
+My strategy is to provide various low-level building blocks that is used to build higher level games and tools.

 ## Features and Components
-- A Fast Multiplatform Base library (mostly from _bx_), various memory allocators, containers, hash tables, threading, vector math, SIMD math, sockets, logger, json parsing, etc..
+- A Fast Multiplatform Base library (forked from _bx_), various memory allocators, containers, hash tables, threading, vector math, SIMD math, sockets, logger, json parsing, etc..
 - 2D Camera with zoom/pan.
 Simple First Person 3D Camera
-- Command System for making Undo/Redo system in editors
+- Command System for making Undo/Redo system in tools pipeline
 - Error Reporting
 - Event Dispatcher (loading, timers, ...)
 - Debug Drawing 2D/3D